 Abalinx 7 May 2016 Peter Adamis

 This is the first of a series of satirical articles aimed at bursting the myths that have grown out of proportion surrounding the Australian political scene.
 It is not aimed at any political party, individual or organisation but merely to shed light on a region of political darkness that is being fed by man made manure.
-A copy of the article may be downloaded by clicking on: WHAT IF SERIES 1

 What if I told you that the world was really a basin and that Australia was just a bit of flotsam floating aimlessly around in a swill of man made liquid manure after having being broken off the main continent.
 You would remain skeptical right?
 What if I told you that we are living an illusion and that everything we see and hear is just that an illusion.
 You would still remain skeptical and yet begin to wonder whether it was true.
 If I was to tell you that all those who died during a war died fighting for the Australian flag, many would believe me and still there will be many who are not ignorant of Australia military history who would state otherwise.
 Then if I was to tell you that ALL POLITICIANS are hardworking individuals serving diligently in representing their particular electorate.
 You would laugh at my statement, right?